-“Personal Information” has the meaning in section 2(1) of the Privacy Act 1993.
+“Personal Information” has the meaning in section 6 of the Privacy Act 2018.

-“Person Record” means an Person’s current and previous names, aliases, trade names and contact details, and in relation to Individuals, includes their date of birth.
+“Person Record” means a Person’s current and previous names, aliases, trade names and contact details, and in relation to Individuals, includes their date of birth.

 “Privacy Commissioner” means Office of the Privacy Commissioner.

-“Secure Electronic Environment Mail (SEEMail)” means a secure government email service, the environment for which is formed by a group of participating agencies that use accredited secure email gateways that sign and encrypt sensitive messages sent between them using Secure Multipurpose Internet Mail Extension (S/MIME) technologies.
+“Requesting Agency” means NZ Police, NZ Customs or SFO and “Requesting Agencies” has a corresponding meaning.

+“Secure Transmission Method” means an online file transfer, Ironkey or other secure means of transmitting information which:

+(a) in relation to the transfer of “Restricted” information (as defined in the current New Zealand Government Security Classification System), is consistent with the standards (including encryption measures) in the current New Zealand Information Security Manual (NZISM) or its equivalent; and

+(b) in relation to the transfer of other information that is not restricted, the Parties will make reasonable efforts to ensure is consistent with those standards.

 “Serious Crime” means an offence punishable by imprisonment of four years or more.